-The company provided ongoing technical services regarding manufacturing processes to a subsidiary, and invoiced those services at rates equivalent to prices for similar services performed for arm's length customers.
+XYZ Pty Ltd provided ongoing technical services regarding manufacturing processes to a subsidiary, and invoiced those services at rates equivalent to prices for similar services performed for arm's length customers.
 The process was not analysed in detail, neither was it documented.